ProzorroUKR/openprocurement.api/docs/source/planning/tutorial.rst

 ..
 XXX body is empty for some reason (printf fails)

-We see the added properies have merged with existing plan data.
+We see the added properties have merged with existing plan data.
 Additionally, the `dateModified` property was updated to reflect the last modification datestamp.

 Checking the listing again reflects the new modification date: